greglook/puget/README.md

 - `:html-inline` adds HTML `span` elements with inline `style` attributes.
 - `:html-classes` adds `span` elements with semantic `class` attributes.

+See the [`puget.color.ansi`](src/puget/color/ansi.clj) namespace for the available ANSI color styles which can be applied to syntax elements.

 ## Canonical Representation

 Puget also provides _canonical serialization_ of data.
 In most cases, if two